PradyumnaKumarMirdha/CompTIA-Network-Plus/README.md

 #### Radiated Connections:
 - A wireless connection that is either point to point, or Multipoint.
 Also considered a **Broadcast** connection.

-> UNICAST - One recipeent
+> UNICAST - One recipient

-> MULTICAST - Two or more Recipeents
+> MULTICAST - Two or more Recipients

-> BROADCAST - All Recipeents
+> BROADCAST - All Recipients

 ### Physical Bus Topology: